fr440305/cosci290/README.md

 ### 5

-Set the text adventure into an eclipse project.
+Set the text adventure into an eclipse prject.

 Install git plugin into eclipse.